jyangfsu/jyangfsu.github.io/_pages/contact.md

 ---
-permalink: /markdown/
+permalink: /contact/
 title: "Contact"
+excerpt: "Contact me"
 author_profile: true
-redirect_from:
-  - /md/
-  - /markdown.html
 ---
 Contact information is below, including email and address.
 This is to make it easy for people to find me when they search for things like “Jing Yang email” and get wrong pages on my site.
 Here is where I reside.